Remorseful Shell abandons Russian oil | Headlines

 Remorseful Shell abandons Russian oil

 Shell stopped buying Russian crude on Tuesday and said it would phase out its involvement in all Russian hydrocarbons from oil to natural gas over Ukraine, becoming one of the first major Western oil companies to abandon Russia entirely.
-Oil prices soared above $139 a barrel on Monday to hit their highest level since July 2008 as the United States and European allies began to consider banning Russian oil imports over Moscow's invasion of Ukraine.
+While Russian crude and gas has been exempt so far from Western sanctions, oil soared above $139 a barrel on Monday to its highest since July 2008 as the United States and European allies began to consider banning Russian oil imports.

 Shell stopped buying Russian crude on Tuesday and said it would phase out its involvement in all Russian hydrocarbons from oil to natural gas over Ukraine, becoming one of the first major Western oil companies to abandon Russia entirely.